abogoyavlensky/automigrate/README.md

 ### Custom SQL migration

-There are some specific cases which is not supported by auto-migrations for a while.
+There are some specific cases which are not yet supported by auto-migrations.
-Or there are cases when you need to add simple data migration.
+There are cases when you need to add simple data migration.
-You can add a custom SQL migration which contains a raw SQL for forward and backward direction separately in single sql-file.
+You can add a custom SQL migration which contains raw SQL for forward and backward directions separately in single SQL-file.
-For that you could run command for making empty sql migration with custom name:
+For that you can run the following command for making empty SQL migration with custom name:

 ```shell
 $ clojure -X:migrations make :type :empty-sql :name make_all_accounts_active
 Created migration: resources/db/migrations/0003_make_all_accounts_active.sql
 ```

-Newly created file will look like:
+The newly created file will look like:

 ```sql
 -- FORWARD